marcosrego-web/mrdev_s/README.md

 Being fully compatible with the framework is not mandatory.
 But this theme is because it brings the following:

+- Use of [Mr.Utils](https://marcosrego.com/development/mr-utils/) variables on the stylesheet (The optional frontend toolkit on Mr.Dev.'s Framework).

 - 20 colors.
 Because this theme is inspired by Underscores, the default color values are the colors of Underscores website.

 - 2 fonts.
 Being a starter theme it was decided to use system fonts by default: "Times New Roman" for headings and "Arial" for other text _(but this might change in the future)_.